hunter-college-ossd-spr-2020/project-evaluation/duckduckgo_evaluation_2.md

 * The primary programming languages in the project are JSON and Javascript.
 <br>

-1. What is the development environment?
+#### What is the development environment?
 For example, is it Gnu C++ on Linux?
 Are there instructions for how to download, build, and install?
+* The development environment is NodeJS, which is how they manage all the dependencies and could run the scripts for the project.
 <br>

 #### Does the project depend on external additional software modules such as database, graphics, web development, or other libraries?